 Platforms that geoblock content

 Believe it or not, geoblocking is an effective strategy for many businesses and organizations.
-The reasons behind implementing geoblocks are multifaceted.
+Organizations implement geoblocks for various reasons.
+Each reason serves different tactical or regulatory purposes.

 To Comply With Licensing Agreements